Design Apothecary Turin

 Forestry

-Lastly, the drawing room leads to a more private realm of the project that includes a book- and bio-material library, and to the guest lodging.
+Lastly, the drawing room leads to a more private realm of the project that includes a book- and bio-material library, and to the children/guest lodging.
 Conceived as a gridded forest of timber joists and screened by large sliding panels, the fir wood lattice structure integrates, in a very compact and three dimensional space, two elevated tatami beds perched above a storage wardrobe, and a cork desk surface that extends towards the large window into a cozy double reading alcove overlooking the cityscape of via San Donato.